Request Assistance

 Kinship families, also known as grandfamilies, are families in which grandparents, other relatives, or close family friends are raising children whose parents are unable to do so.

 While many kin/grandfamily caregivers experience great satisfaction and pride in taking on this important role, doing so can also be stressful and bring about challenges.
-About 66 percent of grandparent caregivers are age 55 or older and almost half are no longer in the work force.
-These retired and older caregivers likely experience financial strain, challenges in making their homes child-friendly, and feelings of social isolation from their peers who are no longer raising children.
+About 50 percent of grandparent caregivers are age 60 or older and about 45 percent are no longer in the work force.1 These retired and older caregivers likely experience financial strain, challenges in making their homes child-friendly, and feelings of social isolation from their peers who are no longer raising children.

 About the Aging Network

 The Aging Network is composed of federal, state, and local agencies and organizations that were established as part of the Older Americans Act.
-At the local level, the Aging Network is comprised of 614 Area Agencies on Aging (AAAs, pronounced “triple A’s”) and more than 270 Title VI Native American Aging Programs (Title VI programs), as well as more than 20,000 local provider organizations.
-AAAs and Title VI programs serve every community across the nation, providing a range of services to support older adults, family caregivers, people with disabilities, and, increasingly, people who are 55 and older who are raising grandchildren or other relative children.
+At the local level, the Aging Network is comprised of 614 Area Agencies on Aging (AAAs, pronounced “triple As”) and more than 270 Title VI Native American Aging Programs (Title VI programs), as well as more than 20,000 local provider organizations.
+AAAs and Title VI programs serve every community across the nation, providing a range of services to support older adults, people with disabilities, and family caregivers, including adults who are age 55 and older who are raising their grandchildren or other relative children.

 Resources